Stasinus

 Stasinus (Στασῖνος) of Cyprus was a semi-legendary early Greek poet.
-He is best known for his lost work, Cypria which was one of the poems belonging to the Epic Cycle that narrated the War of Troy.
+He is best known for his lost work Cypria, which was one of the poems belonging to the Epic Cycle that narrated the War of Troy.

 The Cypria, presupposing an acquaintance with the events of the Homeric poem, confined itself to what preceded the Iliad, and has been described as an introduction.
-The poem contained an account of the Judgement of Paris, the rape of Helen, the abandonment of Philoctetes on the island of Lemnos, the landing of the Achaeans on the coast of Asia Minor, and the first engagement before Troy.
+The poem contained an account of the Judgement of Paris, the elopement of Helen, the abandonment of Philoctetes on the island of Lemnos, the landing of the Achaeans on the coast of Asia Minor, and the first engagement before Troy.
 Proclus, in his Chrestomathia, gave an outline of the poem (preserved in Photius, cod.
 239).

 Plato puts quotes from Stasinus' works in the mouth of Socrates, in his dialogue Euthyphro.